 Figure 6.2B.2-1: Historical Data and Analytics storage

-1. The consumer sends data and/or analytics to the ADRF by invoking the Nadrf_DataManagement_StorageRequest (collected data, analytics, Service Operation, Analytics Specification or Data Specification and Time Window) service operation.
+1. The consumer sends data and/or analytics to the ADRF by invoking the Nadrf_DataManagement_StorageRequest (collected data with timestamp, analytics with timestamp, Service Operation, Analytics Specification or Data Specification) service operation.